 Mapping and Data

-The digital Data Holdings and Availability document will assist you in determining what data is available from Conservation Halton.
-It also provides useful information on where to go for "third party datasets" (data Conservation Halton cannot provide due to licensing restrictions).
+Our digital Data Holdings and Availability document will assist you in determining what data is available from Conservation Halton, and information on where to go for "third party datasets" (data Conservation Halton cannot provide due to licensing restrictions).
 Our fee schedule is also described in this document.